- Get Involved

 Becoming a verification ninja The wealth of content available on social networks and video platforms means that we all have to be verification ninjas with a procedure to identify accurate content and debunk hoaxes.
 Learn how to set up your toolbox to verify user-generated content (UCG) on deadline.
 Mike Reilley is co-founder of and trainer in the MediaShift Training Network and the founder of Penny Press Digital LLC, a consulting and training company. @journtoolbox

-Edit smarter video on your smartphone Join Geoff Roth to learn how to use an app on your smartphone to edit video clips into a news story of one minute or less.
+Edit smarter video on your smartphone Join Amara Aguilar to learn how to use an app on your smartphone to edit video clips into a news story of one minute or less.
 Use a storyboard to sequence shots.
 Learn to splice, delete and connect clips.
 Create lower-thirds to identify speakers.
+Aguilar is a digital journalism associate professor at USC Annenberg School for Communication and Journalism. @amara_media

 Mining data for enterprise off any beat How do you fit enterprise stories around the many other demands you face as a beat reporter to write dailies, file web updates, tweet and shoot video?
 One way is to take advantage of the plethora of local data available online to spot and develop unique stories for your news outlet.
 All you need is either you or someone else in your newsroom who can download and sort databases in a spreadsheet program, such as Excel.
 Learn from Matt Wynn how to develop a data state of mind, find newsworthy data and begin to analyze data sets.
 Spot the enterprise stories in the numbers, whether your beat is sports, health, business, education, local government or cops and courts.
 Bring your laptop for the exercises.
 No previous data experience is required.